aravind-reddy-dandu/Fire_Maze/README.md

 ---
-abstract: |
+Abstract: |
   Exploring two types of mazes.
 1- Using traditional strategies to find a path in a maze with fire propagating from random points.
 2- Using A\* algorithm to find path in a maze with blocks using different types of heuristics
-author:
-- |
-  \
-title: Exploring Search CS 520
+Title: Exploring Search CS 520
 ---

 This *Maze* is on Fire